huiyic/huiyic.github.io/_posts/2018-07-04-how-does-user-research-help-us-at-carousell.md

 <b> Perceived value < perceived effort </b>

-The person did not know if the value of listing an item would be higher than the effort needed to list.
-Hence the person might have used lack of time as an excuse.
+People did not know if the value of listing an item would be higher than the effort needed to list.
+Hence they might have used lack of time as an excuse.
 Think back on your own experiences; if you really wanted to do something, even if the friction was high, wouldn’t you most likely try to do all you can to achieve what you wanted to?

 ![Brainstorm](/assets/userresearch6.jpg)<br>
 Team brainstorming for solutions, by asking a series of 'How Might We'.